thspinto/MC906A-MO416A/README.md

+# Introduction to Artificial Intelligence Projects

-# Optimized selection o SCRUM stories for sprints
+## Project 1:  Optimized selection o SCRUM stories for sprints

 Using genetic algorithm to optimize value of implemented stories.

-## Execution environment

 This project uses Python3.